pluskid/Mocha.jl/examples/AWS/README.md

 `sudo apt-get install cmake hdf5-tools m4 libopenblas-base`

-**Note 3:* The package `hdf5-tools` is not required to install Julia, but is required to install Mocha later in this build.
+**Note 3:** The package `hdf5-tools` is not required to install Julia, but is required to install Mocha later in this build.
 So it is good to get `hdf5-tools` in place now.

 Once these installs complete we are ready to install Julia.

 It is a solid practice to build a core component such as a programming language from its stable release unless you plan to contribute to the development of the language itself.
-For this tutorial we are trying to build a solid installation to Julia and Mocha to train Deep ConvNets.
+For this tutorial we are trying to build a solid installation of Julia and Mocha to train Deep ConvNets.
 So we want a stable release.
 To find a stable version and build against that version we will use the version control properties of `git`.

 Change directory into the newly cloned julia folder with `cd julia`.
 Then issue a `git status` command.
 You should see git identifies this folder as a project under version control.
 Now issue the `git tag` command.
 This will provide a list of tagged releases similar to the list below: